Satin21/good-coding-practices/README.md

 #Greets
 Your collaborator Lena says hi! :D
 #Purpose
-The purpose of this repository is to teach python programming and git versioning via github.
+The purpose of this repository is to teach python programming and git versioning via Github.